-All key participants are required to participate in (either in-person or virtually) the program kickoff meeting.
+All key participants are required to attend the program kickoff meeting.
 Performers should also anticipate regular program-wide PI Meetings and periodic site visits at the Program Manager's discretion.

 2. Solicitation Provisions and Award Clauses, Terms and Conditions

 Solicitation clauses in the FAR and DFARS relevant to procurement contracts and FAR and DFARS clauses that may be included in any resultant procurement contracts are incorporated herein and can be found at www.darpa.mil/work-with-us/additional-baa.